Appearing courtesy of the Historical Harp Society of Ireland

 We are recognizing Ann with our Lifetime Achievement Award this year.

 Presenter website: Ann Heymann

-The Egan Irish Harps, on which she will base her presentation at the Historical Harp Society's conference on Sunday.
-She regularly publishes articles in History Ireland magazine.
+Nancy's book, The Egan Irish Harps, is the inspiration for her Friday talk on Irish harpists in the 19th century.
+She has published articles in History Ireland and Irish Arts Review magazines.
 She performs in several Boston early music ensembles and recently played medieval harp in Hildegard’s 12th century play, Ordo Virtutum.
-Her CD Baletto, features early dance music, and a new ensemble recording is Turlough O’Carolan-A Life in Song.
-Nancy has 5 books of arrangements, including her Historical Harp Collections of early music.
+Her CD Balletto, features early dance music, and a new ensemble recording is Turlough O’Carolan-A Life in Song.
+Nancy has 7 books of arrangements, including her Historical Harp Collections of early music.
 Take advantage of her expertise while you're here at Somerset.